ParvKaria/Portfolio-Optimization-using-Transformer-Models/README.md

 Make sure the dataset file 5yrdataset.csv is present in the same directory.
 The dataset should have the following columns:

-date
+🔹date

-Name (stock ticker)
+🔹Name (stock ticker)

-close
+🔹close

-open, high, low, volume (used in technical indicator model)
+🔹open, high, low, volume (used in technical indicator model)

 **▶️ How to Run:-**